assistant-knowledge

 • Vaginal thrush

 Some pharmacies may also provide a Sore Throat Test and Treat consultation.
-This includes a clinical assessment and, if appropriate, a throat swab to determine whether antibiotic treatment may be needed.
+This includes a clinical assessment and, if appropriate, a throat swab to help determine whether antibiotics may be needed.
+If suitable, the pharmacist can provide treatment free of charge.

-Patients can find their nearest pharmacy providing these services through the NHS Wales website:
+Patients can find their nearest participating pharmacy on the NHS Wales website: Find a participating pharmacy

 Services Provided by the Practice